-If you are like we were, you have probably heard of Boondockers Welcome, but have so many questions that you haven’t taken the leap and gotten a membership.
+If you are like we were, you have probably heard of Boondockers Welcome but have so many questions about how the program works that you haven’t taken the leap and gotten an annual membership.

 Recently Jack and I finally got up the nerve to try Boondockers Welcome and now regret not having entered into this part of the RV lifestyle sooner.
-Read on as I share what we learned about Boondockers Welcome and what we thought about our first stay with a host.
+Read on as I share what we learned about the program and our Boondockers Welcome review of our first stay.

 Boondockers Welcome–Your Questions Answered: What Is It?
 How Does It Work?